alessio94/easyjet-leptons-met/README.md

 # Running on files

-To make some exploratory pileup and invariant mass plots, as well as getting a tree of variables, run with the example runconfig hh4b-analysis/HH4bAnalysis/share/RunConfig.yaml.:
+To make some exploratory pileup and invariant mass plots, as well as getting a tree of variables, run with the example runconfig `hh4b-analysis/EasyjetHub/share/RunConfig.yaml`.:

 ```
 easyjet-ntupler data.myinputfile.DAOD_PHYS.pool.root --run-config [path-to-runconfig] --evtMax 10 --out-file analysis-variables.root
 ```
->Your build also installs this one into the build area so you can also do --run-config ${HH4bAnalysis_DIR}/data/HH4bAnalysis/RunConfig.yaml
+>Your build also installs this one into the build area so you can also do --run-config ${EasyjetHub_DIR}/data/EasyjetHub/RunConfig.yaml
 Feel free to increase the number of events, though beware of how many events may be in your file in case it takes a long time.
 You should find a new ROOT files, `analysis-variables.root`.

 To process Monte Carlo or PHYSLITE samples the command is exactly the same: configuration is automatically setup from the sample's metadata.

+## Extending the ntupler with analysis-specific algorithms

+We expose functions for generating the sequences used in `easyjet-ntupler` via the `hub.py` module, such that a custom executable can be defined that extends the basic job with analysis-specific operations.
+An annotated example for this can be found in [`HH4bAnalysis/bin/hh4b-ntupler`](./HH4bAnalysis/bin/hh4b-ntupler).
+See [`EasyjetHub/python/README.md`](./EasyjetHub/python/README.md) and [`EasyjetHub/python/hub.py`](./EasyjetHub/python/hub.py) directly for guidance.

 ## AthAnalysis in Docker